theodore-norvell/cogent/README.md

 The boolean operators follow the usual rules of precedence (not, then and, then or, then implies) and are right associative.

 All keywords (else, not, and, or, implies, OK, in) are case sensitive.

+For any given vertex / trigger combination, the guards on the edges have the following restrictions.

+* If a transition out of a state has no guard, then it should be the only edge for that trigger.
+* At most one transition may be labelled with an `[else]` guard.
+* If the vertex is a choice pseudostate and there is no else, then at least one guard must be true.
+This is not checked until runtime.
+* On the other and, if a state has no else and all guards are false, it is not an error, but it will result in the trigger being ignored.

 #### Action sequences